NgJun/16F877A_ADC.X/README.md

 # 16F877A_ADC.X
- send data value to hc06
+ this code for sending ADC AN0 data to Bluetooth Module